BW Legal Debt Collectors

 If you have multiple debts and are facing legal action, government-approved solutions can provide protection:

-Individual Voluntary Arrangement (IVA) - Legally binding agreement that can stop court action and write off up to 70% of debt.
+Individual Voluntary Arrangement (IVA) - A legally binding option that may stop creditor or enforcement action and may write off qualifying debt if creditors approve it and the IVA completes.
 Check if you qualify.

 Debt Management Plan - Informal arrangement with reduced payments.